Nimish1224/Demo/README.md

 Nimish A. Nagapure
 E-mail: nimishnagapure@gmail.com  	 	      	  	             Mobile : 7264046342
 Profile
-Summary: An independent and self-motivated student with proven ability and experience in developing web applications using full stack and Data Science projects.
+ <p> Summary: An independent and self-motivated student with proven ability and experience in developing web applications using full stack and Data Science projects.
 I have also participated in various project competitions.Recognized by professors, colleagues, and peers as a personable, dedicated performer who demonstrates innovation, communication, and teamwork to ensure quality, timely project completion.
-Achievements:
+### Achievements:
-Lead and mentor a team of students in my final year
+- Lead and mentor a team of students in my final year

-Incubator— On Matlab which shows Crop Disease.
+- Incubator— On Matlab which shows Crop Disease.</p>
-Proven ability of experience in Software Development and Project Implementation and experience as Junior Data Scientist.
+- Proven ability of experience in Software Development and Project Implementation and experience as Junior Data Scientist.
-Programming Languages: Python, JavaScript ,Django, Dart.
+- Programming Languages: Python, JavaScript ,Django, Dart.
-Databases: Mysql,PostgreSQL, Basic knowledge in Oracle.
+- Databases: Mysql,PostgreSQL, Basic knowledge in Oracle.
-Cloud Platform: AWS,GCP.
+- Cloud Platform: AWS,GCP.
-Platforms and Misc: Anaconda, Jupyter Notebook,Pycharm,Visual Studio 2017,VS 2016, Anaconda,AWS Sage Maker.
+- Platforms and Misc: Anaconda, Jupyter Notebook,Pycharm,Visual Studio 2017,VS 2016, Anaconda,AWS Sage Maker.
-Other Skills: Having the knowledge of Agile Software Development LifeCycle.
+- Other Skills: Having the knowledge of Agile Software Development LifeCycle.
-Possess the quality of a good storyteller.
+- Possess the quality of a good storyteller.
-Team player with effective communication skills and proven abilities in resolving complex issues.
+- Team player with effective communication skills and proven abilities in resolving complex issues.

-Functional Responsibilities
+## Functional Responsibilities

-Involved in Data Preprocessing Techniques for making the data useful for creating Machine Learning models.
+- Involved in Data Preprocessing Techniques for making the data useful for creating Machine Learning models.
-Involved in creating Machine Learning models for test A/B content which is useful for making better decisions regarding the products.
+- Involved in creating Machine Learning models for test A/B content which is useful for making better decisions regarding the products.
-Lead and mentor a team of students in my final year.
+- Lead and mentor a team of students in my final year.

-REPRESENTATIVE PROJECT EXPERIENCE SUMMARY
+## REPRESENTATIVE PROJECT EXPERIENCE SUMMARY
-Client
-Project
-Technology
-Roles
-  Duration     (in months)

-Mini Project
-College
-Paddy Leaf Disease Detection
-MATLAB
-Team Lead
-2 - 3

-Mega Project
-College
-Improving Crop Productivity With Linear Regression PYTHON ( DATA SCIENCE)
-Team Lead
- 4 - 5
 <br>
 <table>
 <tr>
-<th><b>📕 Client</b></th>
+<th><b>🤵 Client</b></th>
-<th><b>🗒️ Project</b></th>
+<th><b>💾 Project</b></th>
-<th><b>📝 Technology</b></th>
+<th><b>🛠 Technology</b></th>
-<th><b>📝 Roles</b></th>
+<th><b>🎫 Roles</b></th>
-<th><b>📝 Duration(Months)</b></th>
+<th><b>📅 Duration(Months)</b></th>
 </tr>
 <tr>
 <td valign="top" width="33%">